Parenting a toddler is one of the biggest responsibilities a person can shoulder.

 The first thing you need to do is give your child a sense of security.

-You need to let them know that you are capable of understanding their defiance.
-When you are able to make them feel secure, they are more likely to open up and communicate instead of throwing tantrums out of frustration.
+It would be best if you let them know that you are capable of understanding their defiance.
+When you can make them feel secure, they are more likely to open up and communicate instead of throwing tantrums out of frustration.

 This is one of the most important steps you need to make sure you follow.
-This is going to improve the quality of the relationship you have with your toddler as reasonable and empathetic.
+This will improve the quality of the relationship you have with your toddler as reasonable and empathetic.

 Set limits; and without anger